-The way they both work is that they use unlit charcoal and then there are added hot charcoal that will slowly spread to the unlit charcoal and in this way keep the fire going for a long time.
+The way they both work is that they use unlit charcoal and then they are added hot charcoal that will slowly spread to the unlit charcoal and in this way keep the fire going for a long time.

 The difference between the two is just the way they are set up.
 In my opinion, the Minion method is better for larger grills and the Snake method is more suited for smaller grills like the Weber kettles you can find here.

 The reason is that the minion method uses a load of unlit charcoal and then you add a load of hot charcoal in the middle.
-The snake method needs more time to set up and needs less hot coals to start the whole process.
+The snake method needs more time to set up and needs fewer hot coals to start the whole process.

 Who invented the Minion method for charcoal?

 I found that it was used first by Jim Minion on one of his first competition BBQ days.
 Here is the story I found.

 I was cooking in

 a competitionand on the morning of the turn-insI had my wife go to a shop and pick up my first WSM.
 I put it together filled the ring with charcoal and needed a way to light it off (I never did read the directions).

 I decided to do what is today called the Method.

 We took a 1st in chicken and 2nd in ribs that day.